-After a successful career in business finance, Romney is not known for talking about his wealth comfortably.
+After a successful career in business finance, Romney tends not to talk about his wealth comfortably.
 So his opponents keep hitting him on it.
 After being hammered about it in a nationally televised debate, Romney bowed to political pressure and promised to release them.

 When the documents were released, his 2011 rate was 15.4 percent with a 13.9 percent rate for 2010.
-That’s lower than the rates people pay making far less money, and only the future will tell whether that becomes an issue further into campaign season.
+That’s lower than the rates people pay making far less money.
+Only the future will tell whether that becomes an issue further into campaign season.

 In the public eye, Romney took a little bit of heat.
 But you don’t have to be in the public eye to take heat from the IRS for owing back tax debt.